Decentralized Reliability Estimation for Low Latency Mixnets: Approaches to setting

 \textbf{Median incoming and outgoing reliability.} Given $\hat{\rho}_{e} = \frac{{s}^*_e}{{s}^*_e + {d}^*_e}$ for each edge $e$, we denote by $\bar{\rho}^{\mathsf{in}}_j =$ med$\{\hat{\rho}_{(i,j)}$ for $i \in P(j)\}$ the weighted median of \textit{incoming} link reliability for node $j$, and by $\bar{\rho}^{\mathsf{out}}_j =$ med$\{\hat{\rho}_{(j,k)}$ for $k \in S(j)\}$ node $j$'s median \textit{outgoing} link reliability.
 The node \textit{weight} in the median computation is given by the share (relative to the full layer) of incoming or outgoing traffic routed by that node.
 In the case of links between mixnet layers, the node weight is determined by the routing policy.
 All the nodes in a layer count the same weight $\omega^{\mathsf{out}}_i =\omega^{\mathsf{in}}_j = \frac{1}{W}$ when the routing policy is uniform.
 This is not necessarily the case for gateways, whose weight is instead proportional to their share of sent measurement traffic received by mix nodes in the first layer (i.e., $\omega^{\mathsf{out}}_g = \frac{\sum_i {s}^*_{(g,i)}}{\sum_x \sum_i {s}^*_{(x,i)}}$ when computing $\bar{\rho}^{\mathsf{in}}_i$ for $i \in S(g)$), or received measurements from mix nodes in the last layer (i.e., $\omega^{\mathsf{in}}_g = \frac{\sum_k {s}^*_{(k,g)}}{\sum_x \sum_k {s}^*_{(k,x)}}$ when computing $\bar{\rho}^{\mathsf{out}}_k$ for $k \in P(g)$).

-\textbf{Threshold criteria.} Let $\bar{\tau}$ be a threshold for the median reliability that nodes are expected to achieve at a minimum when participating in the mixnet.
+\textbf{Threshold criteria.} Let $\bar{\tau}$ be a threshold for the median reliability that nodes are expected to achieve at a minimum when participating in the mixnet (we use $\bar{\tau}=0.99$ in our experimental evaluation).
 The $\hat{\beta}_e$ is set per edge $e=(i,j)$ and it takes values in $\{0,\frac{1}{2}, 1\}$, according to the following criteria:

 $\bullet \,\, $ $\hat{\beta}_{(i,j)} = 1$: if $\bar{\rho}^{\mathsf{in}}_j < \bar{\tau}$ and $\bar{\rho}^{\mathsf{out}}_i \geq \bar{\tau}$ ($j$ has sub-par median incoming reliability $\bar{\rho}^{\mathsf{in}}_j$ while $i$ has above-threshold outgoing median reliability $\bar{\rho}^{\mathsf{out}}_i$).
 If $\sum_i {s}_{(i,j)}^* = 0$ then $\hat{\beta}_{(i,j)} = 1$ for any value of $\bar{\rho}^{\mathsf{out}}_i$.